Wentworth Estate: Development, 1922–1939

-In 1912, builder W.G.
-Tarrant had started developing St George's Hill, Weybridge – a development of houses based on minimal 1 acre plots based around a golf course.
-In 1922, Tarrant acquired the development rights for the Wentworth Estate, getting Harry Colt to develop a golf course around the "Wentworth" house.
-Tarrant developed the large houses on the estate to a similar Surrey formula used at St George's Hill – tall chimneys, dormer windows, gables, leaded lights, tile-hung or half-timbered or a combination of both; most using hand-made bricks and tiles.
-Some houses had stonework round the front door and stone fireplaces, a few had a marble floor in the hall, and the rarest – of which he was most proud – had a stone tablet with his initials WGT.
+Tarrant developed the large houses on the estate in a similar style to that used at St George’s Hill, characterised by tall chimneys, dormer windows, gables, leaded lights, and tile-hung or half-timbered exteriors, often in combination.
+Most were constructed using hand-made bricks and tiles.
+Some houses featured stonework around the front door and stone fireplaces, a few had marble floors in the hall, and the most elaborate – of which Tarrant was particularly proud – bore a stone tablet with his initials, WGT.
+The most notable property developed during these years is arguably Cherry Hill, built in the International Modernist style by noted country house designer Oliver Hill.

-Development of Wentworth Estate ground to a halt due to depression in the late 1920s, and, in 1931, when the banks asked for repayment of a large debenture, Tarrant was forced to declare bankruptcy.
-The ownership of the land passed to Wentworth Estates Ltd, which came under the control of Sir Lindsay Parkinson & Co.
-Ltd. Construction picked up in the late 1930s, with many houses built by Tarrant Builders Ltd, with Tarrant's son Percy as one of the directors; but again stopped during World War II when the need arose to build high-density housing close to Virginia Water railway station.
+Development of the Wentworth Estate slowed during the economic depression of the late 1920s and, in 1931, when the banks demanded repayment of a large debenture, Tarrant was forced to declare bankruptcy.
+Ownership of the land passed to Wentworth Estates Ltd, which came under the control of Sir Lindsay Parkinson & Co.
+Ltd. Construction resumed in the late 1930s, with many houses built by Tarrant Builders Ltd, of which Tarrant’s son Percy was a director.
+However, work again ceased during World War II, when priority shifted to the construction of high-density housing near Virginia Water railway station.